leewei05/sys-interview/arch/cuda/README.md

 ### SIMT

 **Single Instruction, Multiple Threads** is a software-level abstraction of SIMD, most famously used by NVIDIA GPUs.
 It presents a programming model where multiple independent threads execute the same program concurrently.
 The GPU hardware then groups these threads into "warps" and schedules them for execution on SIMD units.

+### Compilation Workflow

+`nvcc` a closed-source compiler that compiles `PTX` to binary (cubin object).

+- offline compilation: compiles source code into a mix of host code and device code.
+- Just-in-Time compilation: device driver compiles `PTX` code at runtime to binary.
+It is more cache friendly, since the device driver will cache a copy.